 To Make a Single Gift Now

 Checks should be written to Christian Leaders for Africa and sent to P.O.
-Box 1642, Indianapolis, IN 462056.
-Mark "Biblical Studies Faculty Endowment" on your check.
+3302, Carmel, IN 46082.
+Mark “Biblical Studies Faculty Endowment” on your check.
 Christian Leaders for Africa will provide a tax-exempt receipt letter.
-As an expression of our gratitude, we will send you a copy of Innovations In Mission edited by Jim Reapsome and Jon Hirst (Authentic Books, 2007).

 Include the Endowment Fund in Your Estate Plan